ryan-roemer/loose-bits/_posts/2013-04-10-sphinx-bootstrap-theme-bootswatch.md

 also internally updated to Bootstrap 2.3.1.

-The project's [demonstration site][sbt_demo_readme] now uses the "[united](http://bootswatch.com/united/)" Bootswatch theme to give a clean, and well... *orange-ish*, feel to the site.
+The project's [demonstration site][sbt_demo_readme] now uses the "[united](http://bootswatch.com/united/)" Bootswatch theme to give a clean and well... *orange-ish* feel to the site.
 Here is a screenshot of the demonstration site in a desktop viewport:

 [![Theme with Bootswatch][img_demo_desk_th]][img_demo_desk]